thabumon/youtube/Cygwin.md

 4) Confirm that Cygwin is installed
   - Double click 'Cygwin Terminal' on your desktop and confirm that the terminal launches.
+  -
+5)👉🏻 To set the path of gcc.
+ Right-click on My computer or This PC -> Properties -> Advanced system setting -> Environment Variables -> In system variable section find and open 'path' variable  -> click new -> add the path to bin folder of your installed Cygwin ( default directory path will be C:\cygwin64\bin ) -> save it by clicking ok